Click image to enlarge

 Campsite of November 15-24, 1805 ...

-"Station Camp" was located on the Washington shore of the Columbia River at River Mile (RM) _____, just downstream of McGowan, Washington and upstream of Chinook Point, the location of Fort Columbia.
+"Station Camp" was located on the Washington shore of the Columbia River at approximately River Mile (RM) _____, just downstream of McGowan, Washington and upstream of Chinook Point, the location of Fort Columbia.

 Station Camp was established by Captain Clark and the majority of the men on November 15, 1805, and was located 4 miles downstream of their "Dismal Nitch" campsite near today's Megler Rest Area.
 To get to Station Camp the men first had to pass the "blustery point" of Point Ellice.